siqueiralex/Subtitle-Shifter/README.md

 # Subtitle-Shifter

-### A VERY simple .srt subtitle shifter.
+#### A VERY simple .srt subtitle shifter.

-You have slightly unsynchronized subtitles issue?
-This script may fix your problem.
+You have slightly unsynchronized subtitles?
+This script may fix your problem!

 ## Usage: